anshuman-nivas/Inter-IIT-PS-24/README.md

 The project successfully demonstrated the ability to extract meaningful visual features from GIFs using a pre-trained ResNet50 model and model the relationship between these features and the corresponding text using an RNN.
 The results showed a significant decrease in training loss, suggesting effective learning.
 Future improvements could include evaluation on test data, the use of attention mechanisms, and further hyperparameter tuning.

 ---
+### Future Modifications
+In future work, we plan to address the limitation of not being able to download the entire set of GIFs from the TGIF dataset due to computational constraints.
+By downloading and processing all the GIFs that could not be included in this project, the model would be exposed to a more diverse dataset.
+This would allow it to learn more comprehensively, leading to improved performance, reduced error rates, and more robust and clear outputs.
+Expanding the dataset would enhance the model's generalization ability, enabling it to better map visual features to textual descriptions.